Aurigny: Ownership and structure

-Cabernet Ltd is the 100% holding company for the Aurigny Group, which consists of Aurigny Air Services and Anglo Normandy Aero Engineering.
-The holding company is itself 100% owned by "The States of Guernsey acting by and through the States Trading Supervisory Board".
+Before 2024, Aurigny Air Services Limited and Anglo Norman Aero Engineering Limited were 100% held by Cabernet Limited, a holding company owned by the States of Guernesy.
+In 2024, the company was restructured; Anglo Norman Aero Engineering was amalgamated into Aurigny Air Services and Cabernet Limited was dissolved, so that Aurigny Air Services became directly owned by the States of Guernesy.

 Business trends

-The airline has been loss-making for a number of years; however its services have been viewed as essential to Guernsey's economy, etc. A May 2017 strategic review said "that Aurigny’s objectives should focus on supporting economic enablement and providing a backbone of air services to support the Bailiwick [of Guernsey]’s economy and its growth, providing access to affordable air travel to the UK."
+Aurigny has frequently made a loss in its operations, however, the airline is considered essential for the island's economy and public services.
+A May 2017 strategic review by the States of Guernsey Policy and Resources Committee stated that "Aurigny’s objectives should focus on supporting economic enablement and providing a backbone of air services to support the Bailiwick [of Guernsey]’s economy and its growth, providing access to affordable air travel to the UK."

-Trading figures have been released for Cabernet Ltd (that is, the Aurigny Group), with promises of increasing transparency.
+Trading figures have been released for Cabernet Limited, and from 2024, Aurigny Air Services Ltd, with promises of increasing transparency.
 The key trends over recent years, from annual accounts and press statements, are shown below (for years ending 31 December):